mukund777/Automating-The-Boring-Stuff-With-Python/README.md

 # Automating-The-Boring-Stuff-With-Python

 This repo consists of various programs and scripts to automate tasks using python.
-To download the book, please click on this url : [http://automatetheboringstuffusingpython.com](https://drive.google.com/file/d/19Qn2LLWXULMjv05lAhBkf5tSb5wcgqKq/view?usp=sharing){:target="_blank" rel="noopener"}
+To download the book, please click on this url : [http://automatetheboringstuffusingpython.com](https://drive.google.com/file/d/19Qn2LLWXULMjv05lAhBkf5tSb5wcgqKq/view?usp=sharing){:target="_blank"}.

 ## Chapter - 11